§ 39-26-7 Renewable energy development fund.

 (3) Providing technical and financial assistance to municipalities for interconnection and feasibility studies, and/or the installation of renewable energy projects;

-(6) Paying administrative costs of the fund incurred by the economic development corporation, the board of trustees, or the office of energy resources, not to exceed ten percent (10%) of the income of the fund, including, but not limited to, alternative compliance payments.
-All funds transferred from the economic development corporation to support the office of energy resources' administrative costs shall be deposited as restricted receipts.
+(7) Paying administrative costs of the fund incurred by the Rhode Island commerce corporation, the Rhode Island infrastructure bank and the office of energy resources, not to exceed ten percent (10%) of the income of the fund, including, but not limited to, alternative compliance payments.
+All funds transferred from the Rhode Island commerce corporation to support the office of energy resources' administrative costs shall be deposited as restricted receipts.